askiggy/docs/reference/faq.md

 ## How do I load Iggy data and analyze it directly from BigQuery?

 > I tried to load the files as external tables in BigQuery, but the conversion of geo columns, such as `POINT` and `POLYGON`, to Bigquery geography functions is not direct.

+You can use the following query to import Iggy data into a BigQuery table:

 ```sql
 create table <project>.<dataset>.<new_table> as (